Silverasdf/SetlistApp/README.md

 You can view the setlist that has already been generated.
 You can also save the setlist to a file.

+You can switch between list mode and text mode for the setlist.
+More changes will be made to the list mode in the future.

 The output file should be a text file.
 Output file browsing works the same as Input file browsing.
 Press the export button to export the setlist to a file.

 ### Includes/Excludes